makrai/notes/park1911-vad-from-categ-emo.md

 ### GoEmotions.
 A multi-labeled categorical dataset

-* 58,009 reddit comments with 28 emotion labels including neutral class (Demszky+ 2020)
+* 58,009 reddit comments with 28 emotion labels including neut (Demszky+ 2020)
 * hE the original dataset with 28 emotion labels has large disparity in terms of emotion frequencies (admiration is 30 times more frequent that grief )